-Owner and head brewer Ken Anthony has been a craft beer lover since the mid-1980's.
+Owner Ken Anthony has been a craft beer lover since the mid-1980's.
 Every Friday his dad would buy a pizza from the neighborhood pizzeria and a six pack of Anchor Steam.
 At the end of the meal, Ken's dad would give him the last sip or two of his beer.
-Ken had stolen a few sips of Budweiser from kegs at picnic events, so he knew the difference between craft beer and the domestic beer that had dominated the market for decades.
-The cold Anchor Steam had so much character and flavor that he knew there was more to beer than bland, mass-produced domestic swill.
+Ken had stolen a few sips of beer from kegs at picnic events, so he knew the difference between craft beer and the domestic beer that had dominated the market for decades.
+This discretion and preference for craft beer followed him into his adulthood.

 Ken attended the University of California San Diego's Jacobs School of Engineering, earning his BS and MS in Structural Engineering.
 By this time, the craft brew revolution was well underway and San Diego was leading the charge in California.
-He frequented local breweries such as Alpine, Alesmith, Green Flash, Port/Lost Abbey and later, Mike Hess Brewing.
-One day, he was returning a keg to Alesmith after a party at his home.
+He frequented local breweries such as Alpine, AleSmith, Pizza Port, and Stone Brewing.
+One day, he was returning a keg to Alesmith after a birthday party at his home.
 A friendly man greeted him at the door to the brewery to accept the keg return and refund the deposit.
 The man fumbled around a bit to find the paperwork and remarked, "I own the place but I can't find anything in the office."
-He introduced himself as Pete and invited Ken and his wife Melissa back to the make-shift tasting area to sample some fresh brews.
-The tasting room was not open for the day yet, so it was just the three of them, sampling fine beer and talking about them.
-When asked how he got into the brewing business, Pete said that he had attended USD for law school and decided that he preferred brewing beer to practicing law.
+He introduced himself as Pete, and invited Ken and his wife Melissa back to the makeshift tasting area to sample some fresh brews.
+The tasting room was not yet open for the day, so it was just the three of them sampling beers and talking about his brewery.
+When asked how he got into the brewing business, Pete said that he had attended USD for law school and later decided that he preferred brewing beer to practicing law.
 Ken thought that if a successful lawyer would leave a career he'd worked so hard to obtain, there must be something very special and rewarding about running a brewery.
 He also thought, "maybe I can do this too someday...".

-Ken's friend Justin of Ol' Boy Brewing introduced him to the world of homebrewing.
+Ken's friend Justin introduced him to the world of homebrewing when Ken was in college.
 In the beginning, they were brewing extract batches on the stove top, using a funnel filled with ice as a wort chiller, and fermenting in the closet.
 The beer was lackluster at best, but was the start of something so much bigger.
-Before long they were all grain brewing, temperature controlling, kegging and hosting tasting parties.
+Before long they were all-grain brewing, temperature controlling fermentation, kegging the beer and hosting tasting parties.
 The guys talked about opening a small brewery in San Diego but were routinely deterred by the overwhelming cost and difficulty associated with such a start up.